 UF’s School of Art + Art History offers different levels of exploring and studying studio art.
-Students can choose from our studio-rigorous BFA (Bachelor of Fine Arts) programs in Graphic Design or Art (with emphases in Ceramics, Art + Technology, Painting, Drawing, Printmaking, Sculpture, and Creative Photography), or our flexible BA in Visual Art Studies (Bachelor of Arts) where concentration within a specific media is still possible.
+Students can choose from our studio-rigorous BFA (Bachelor of Fine Arts) programs in Graphic Design or Art, or our flexible BA in Art (Bachelor of Arts).

 The BA in Art provides a wide range of experiences in studio art, including technical and formal concerns, experimental approaches and conceptual development, while also allowing exploration of a significant amount of coursework in other academic disciplines within the University.

 In comparing the BA and BFA programs within the School of Art + Art History, both allow students to take studios across several different media.
-However, the BA in Art requires ten less studio courses than the BFA and does not require a media concentration, though having one is certainly possible.
-The BFA degree requires a studio concentration and is generally recognized as a preparatory step for a working artist or a career steeped in the arts.
+However, the BA in Art requires ten fewer studio courses than the BFA.
+The BFA degree is generally recognized as a preparatory step for a working artist or a career steeped in the arts.
 The BA in Art, however, can either beautifully support a non-art related career or help establish the groundwork towards an art-related career in the future.

 The Art Minor provides the opportunity to combine creative and artistic practice with other academic pursuits.
 Students seeking this minor are not necessarily pursuing careers as practicing professional artists; rather, they are looking to enhance their programs of study with an interdisciplinary learning experience that develops their perceptual, creative problem solving and visual communication skills.